 Demonstrate your authority and expertise – For certain topics and keywords, it is not enough to show who wrote the post, but it’s necessary to mention why users should trust the advice given by the author.

 For example, you won’t be able to rank on Google for health-related topics unless the content is written and verified by certified experts.

-7. Work on Your On-Page SEO
+4. Work On On-Page SEO

-SEO friendly content makes the job of search engines easier and this can potentially translate to higher rankings.
+SEO-friendly content makes the job of search engines easier, and this can potentially translate to higher rankings.

 Follow these simple SEO tips:

 - Add your target keyword in the URL slug.